khanhthanhdev/ai-draw/README.md

 > **Preview Feature**: This feature is experimental and may not stable.

-Use Clarify with AI agents like Claude Desktop, Cursor, and VS Code via MCP (Model Context Protocol).
+Use StemFun with AI agents like Claude Desktop, Cursor, and VS Code via MCP (Model Context Protocol).

 ```json
 {